scylladb/scylladb/docs/cql/types.rst

 phone numbers of a given user”, “labels applied to an email”, etc. But when items are expected to grow unbounded (“all messages sent by a user”, “events registered by a sensor”...), then collections are not appropriate, and a specific table (with clustering columns) should be used.
 A collection can be **frozen** or **non-frozen**.

 A non-frozen collection can be modified, i.e., have an element added or removed.
-A frozen collection can only be updated as a whole.
+A frozen collection is *immutable*, and can only be updated as a whole.
+Only frozen collections can be used as primary keys or nested collections.

 By default, a collection is non-frozen.
 To declare a frozen collection, use ``FROZEN`` keyword:

 .. code-block:: cql